raynergoh/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file invalidate its format, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file invalidate its format, TrackerGuru will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to save a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the TrackerGuru to behave in unexpected ways (e.g. if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>

 --------------------------------------------------------------------------------------------------------------------